ooni/2023-05-richer-input/DESIGN.md

 ## TL;DR

 This design introduces an interpreter for a "script" served through the check-in v2 API.
-The script contains precise instructions for the probe, telling it how to change the UI when measuring, what to measure, and how to save and submit the results.
+The script contains commands for the probe, telling it how to change the UI when measuring, what to measure, and how to save and submit the results.